nvpro-samples/vk_video_samples/README-AQ.md

 - **Temporal Only**: Set `--temporalAQStrength` to a value in [-1.0, 1.0] and leave `--spatialAQStrength` as default (< -1.0)
 - **Combined Mode**: Set both `--spatialAQStrength` and `--temporalAQStrength` to values in [-1.0, 1.0]

+### GPU Selection on Multi-GPU Systems

+On systems with more than one GPU, pin the encoder to a specific device:

+- `--deviceID <hex>`: Select the Vulkan physical device by PCI device ID (e.g. `--deviceID 0x2C02`).
+List the installed GPUs with `nvidia-smi --query-gpu=index,name,pci.device_id --format=csv`; the device ID is the upper 16 bits of `pci.device_id` (e.g. `0x2C0210DE` → `0x2C02`).
+- `--deviceUuid <uuid>`: Select the device by UUID instead (useful when two identical GPU models are installed).

+The Python helpers `scripts/run_aq_encoder.py` and `scripts/aq_quality_benchmark.py` expose the same selection via `--device-id` / `--device-uuid`.

+**Note:** Not all codecs are supported by every GPU generation.
+For example, AV1 encode requires Ada (RTX 40 series) or newer; on Ampere and older GPUs, AV1 encode tests will report that the codec is not supported.

 ## Example Commands

 > **Note on Bitrate Units**: The `--averageBitrate` parameter is in **bits per second (bps)**.